-Update, 12/7/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
-Since that time, Norwegian Cruise Line has pushed back its restart date through February 28, 2021, with some ships seeing their voyages canceled into March 2021.
-This directly affects the line's Peace of Mind policy.
+Update, 5/1/2021: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Since that time, Norwegian Cruise Line has pushed back its restart date through July 31, 2021, with select ships' voyages canceled into November.

 It's the worst-case scenario: you have a cruise planned, and you're beyond excited for it, but something has come up, and you're unable to go.
 Can you still cancel?
 Will you get your money back?

 If you're booked with Norwegian, cancellation policy and refund information can be found below, including the windows in which you can cancel and how much of the overall cost you can expect to be returned to you.

 If you'd like a refund, Norwegian will allow you to cancel your sailing and request one, but just how close to the sailing date you're permitted to do so depends on when your voyage is scheduled to begin.

 Due to recent public health events that have halted cruise operations and heightened concerns about travel, Norwegian has voluntarily suspended operations.
 Through NCL's Peace of Mind policy, passengers booked on sailings slated to depart through October 31, 2021, have the ability to cancel as close as 15 days prior to their sailing date.
 Passengers who do so will be issued a full refund in the form of a future cruise credit that can be used to book another sailing through December 2022.

 Under the same program, the line now allows passengers to cancel two months out for a full refund to the original form of payment.
 (Under normal circumstances, it must be done at least four months out.)

 For sailings after October 2021, the line's cancellation and refund policies are based on sailing length and accommodation type, according to the following schedule.